 Importance of Monitoring Brake Fluid

 Brake fluid plays a vital role in ensuring the proper functioning of your braking system.
-It should be clear or slightly yellow in colour.
+It should be clear or slightly yellow.
 If the brake fluid is very dark, it indicates that it needs to be replaced.
 Maintaining proper brake fluid levels is crucial in preventing brake failure and ensuring safe vehicle operation.

 Replacing dark brake fluid is essential to maintain effective braking performance and prevent potential brake failure.
 Regular checks and maintenance of brake fluid are necessary to ensure that your braking system works reliably.